 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This amateur sleuth is a paperback edition that was published by Crimeline on December 1, 1988 and has 256 pages.
+amateur sleuth that was published by Crimeline on December 1, 1988 and has 256 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Death on Demand, Design for Murder, Something Wicked

 Fourth in the Death on Demand mystery series revolving around Annie Laurance, the owner of the Death on Demand bookstore located on Broward’s Rock.